flyteorg/flyte/rsts/tutorials/first_run.rst

 With `docker installed <https://docs.docker.com/get-docker/>`__, run this command: ::

-  docker run --rm --privileged -p 30081:30081 ghcr.io/flyteorg/flyte-sandbox
+  docker run --rm --privileged -p 30081:30081 -p 30084:30084 ghcr.io/flyteorg/flyte-sandbox

 This creates a local Flyte sandbox.
-Once the sandbox is ready, you should see the following message: `Flyte is ready!
-Flyte UI is available at http://localhost:30081/console.`.
-Go ahead and visit that to check out the Flyte UI.
+Once the sandbox is ready, you should see the following message: ``Flyte is ready!
+Flyte UI is available at http://localhost:30081/console``.
+Go ahead and visit http://localhost:30081/console.

 A quick visual tour for launching your first Workflow: